 Another positive for retail REITs is that Singapore’s future retail supply remains low compared with the 5-year average of preceding years.
 This suggests that rents will likely remain stable in the immediate future.

-Will central malls play catch up?
+Central malls play catch up

 With most people working from home last year, suburban malls naturally outperformed their centrally located counterparts.
 Suburban malls, particularly those connected to transport hubs like MRT and bus stations, generally see residents go through the mall every day as they go about their activities.
 This generates stable footfall and resilient tenants sales.